ThomasPfuhl/gdm/README.md

         liquibase updateSQL
         liquibase update  --defaultsFile=$GDM_HOME/database/liquibase/changelog.xml

-#### Models
+#### Models, Views, Controllers, Menu items, Routes

-(re)generate models depending on the database schemes, **must be executed after each schema modification**
+generate models depending on the database schemes,
 based on [https://github.com/ignasbernotas/laravel-model-generator](https://github.com/ignasbernotas/laravel-model-generator)

-    php artisan make:models --force=FORCE --ignoresystem --ignore=DATABASECHANGELOG,DATABASECHANGELOGLOCK,migrations --getset

-With the option `--getset`, Accessors (getters) and Mutators (setters) are defined.
-Nonetheless, feel free to modify the generated code:

-    $EDIT app/Models/Project.php &

-#### Views, Controllers, Menu items, Routes
-all is done in a handy php script
+This is done in a handy PHP script,  and must be executed after each schema modification:

     cd lib/tools
     php make_ui.php

+The script may also be called in the Admin Dashboard, so you do not need a commandline access.
+Make sure thet the webuser (e.g. www-data) has write permissions to the folders `app/Models`,
+`app/Http/Controllers`,
+the file `app/Http/more_routes.php`,
+and the file `resources/views/partials/menu-items.blade.php`.

+PENDING: many-to-many relations are yet not generated automagically.
+PENDING: do the same thing for the backend MVC.

 ### Database initial seed